Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: ResDMD for computing spectra and pseudospectra

 \section{ResDMD for computing spectra and pseudospectra}

 In this section, we show how to modify ResDMD in~\cref{sec:RESDMD_spec_pollll1} to rigorously compute the global spectral properties of the Koopman operator $\mathcal{K}$.
+Recall that we assume that $\mathcal{K}$ is a closed and densely defined operator.
 Throughout this section, we make the following assumption about the dictionary $\{\psi_j\}_{j=1}^{N_K}$:

 This assumption means that the closure of the restriction of $\mathcal{K}$ to $\mathrm{span}\{\psi\in{V}_{N_K}:N_K\in\mathbb{N}\}$ is $\mathcal{K}$.
 In other words, the assumption allows us to study the infinite-dimensional operator $\mathcal{K}$, which acts on a possibly strict subdomain $\mathcal{D}(\mathcal{K})\subset L^2(\Omega,\omega)$, by considering its action on the observables in $V_{N_K}$.
 This is vital for capturing the full operator $\mathcal{K}$, and hence, equivalently, the full dynamics.
 To simplify our arguments, we also assume that $\psi_j$ is independent of $N_K$ for a fixed $j$, and that $V_{N_K}\subset V_{N_K+1}$.
 These last two assumptions can be dropped with minor modifications to our arguments.